Ohio’s “Check it. Change it. Control it.” Initiative

 Participants gained insight into the “Check it.
 Change it.
 Control it.” program, learned the benefits of a team-based approach to care, and the practice impact of setting an office protocol that supports high blood pressure prevention and control.
 The teams came together in a setting outside of the office and gained insight into each team member’s piece of the puzzle.

-In addition, the selected practices were among the first to use the Ohio Academy of Family Physicians’ newly created Hypertension Module that is accredited by the American Board of Family Medicine (ABFM) for Maintenance of Certification for Family Physicians (MC-FP) Part IV credit and by the American Academy of Family Physicians for 20 Performance Improvement in Practice credits.
+In addition, the selected practices were among the first to use the Ohio Academy of Family Physicians’ newly created hypertension module that is accredited by the American Board of Family Medicine (ABFM) for Family Medicine Certification credit and by the American Academy of Family Physicians for 20 Performance Improvement in Practice credits.

 Selected Practices Had To